cedlemo/ruby-gtk3-tutorial/README.md

 # Getting started with GTK+ with the ruby-gnome2 Gtk3 module.

-This is a ruby adaptation of the official tutorial for the C language at https://developer.gnome.org/gtk3/stable/gtk-getting-started.html.
+This is a ruby adaptation of the official tutorial for the C language that you can find at https://developer.gnome.org/gtk3/stable/gtk-getting-started.html.

 GTK+ is a widget toolkit.
 Each user interface created by GTK+ consists of widgets.
 The Gtk3 module of the ruby-gnome2 project is an implementation of the ruby bindings for GTK+.